wf21cn/Floating-AI-Assistant/README.md

-# Spotlight AI Assistant
+# Floating AI Assistant
 Your Instant Desktop AI Companion

 ## Introduction
-Spotlight AI Assistant is a lightweight desktop AI assistant, as convenient as Spotlight Search, ready to serve you anytime.
+Floating AI Assistant is a lightweight desktop AI assistant, as convenient as Spotlight Search, ready to serve you anytime.

 ## Core Features